Technical diving books

 Blind Descent: The Quest to Discover the Deepest Cave on Earth- James M. Tabor

 The story of two cave divers attempts to explore two cave systems- Cheve Cave in southern Mexico, and Krubera in the former Soviet republic of Georgia.
 This is the story of American Bill Stone, and Ukrainian Alexander Klimchouk.
+Both men spent months underground, almost two miles deep, and had to deal with huge drops, high waterfalls, belly crawling in confined spaces, and complete darkness, all whilst being very far from any hope of rescue.

 The Last Dive: A Father and Son's Fatal Descent Into the Ocean's Depths- Bernie Chowdhury

 A sad true story about the fatal dive of father and son Chris and Chrissy Rouse, who were trying to identify the same U-boat as depicted in Shadow divers.
+A sobering read for any diver.

 Setting the Hook: A Diver's Return to the Andrea Doria- Peter M. Hunt

 Any book on the Andrea Doria is a magnet to a tech diver.
 Peter Hunt dived the Doria a lot in the 80s.
 This book documents his journey to dive it one last time, 20 years later.
+It includes some good background about the sinking.

 Where Divers Dare: The Hunt for the Last U-Boat- Randall Peffer

-A similar story to Shadow divers but far less known.
+Less known about than other technical diving books such as shadow divers.
 This is the story of the U-550, the last unfound diveable wreck on the east coast of the United States.
 The wreck was discovered in 2012, and a group of divers did a series of dives in order to identify it and investigate it’s last moments before sinking.

 Books on incident analysis and human factors